Rohinton P. Medhora: Development economics

-Early in his career, Medhora’s work focused on development economics.
+Early in his career, Medhora's work focused on development economics.
 During his time at IDRC, Medhora focused particularly on development finance.
 He argued that policy makers should avoid “cookie cutter” approaches to economic policy in developing economies.
 In other words, what works for one country – be it developed or otherwise – may not work in other contexts.
-His major publications in this area are:
+His publications in this major area include: